lkaraman/ngsim-lane-change-detection/README.md

-The idea of this repo is to reimplement the ideas from the article [Lane-Change Detection Based on Vehicle-Trajectory Prediction](https://ieeexplore.ieee.org/document/7835731)
+The idea of this repo is to reimplement the ideas from the article (not associated with authors in any way) [Lane-Change Detection Based on Vehicle-Trajectory Prediction](https://ieeexplore.ieee.org/document/7835731)

 In other words, we using SVM and treating the lane change detection as a classification problem.
 Afterward, we are using the trajectory prediction to remove some of the false positives in case a collision in planned trajectory occurs
 (please see the article for more details). **In this implementation, we are considering on lane changes to the left lane**.